 Second, you need to measure the mass of the object you are testing/calculating.

-As mentioned previously, measuring these values and determining the specific heat through some experiment is likely to yield not so exact results.
-Heat exchange is a complicated subject and involves many more variables than those above in real world systems.
+As mentioned previously, measuring these values and determining the specific heat through some experiments is likely to yield not so exact results.
+Heat exchange is a complicated subject and involves many more variables than those above in real-world systems.

 Specific heat is a measure of the amount of heat or energy needed to raise the temperature of a material or object by 1 degree Celsius.